Durankulak

-Durankulak (Дуранкулак /bg/) is a village in northeastern Bulgaria, part of Shabla Municipality, Dobrich Province.
+Durankulak (Дуранкулак) is a village in northeastern Bulgaria, part of Shabla Municipality, Dobrich Province.
 Located in the historical region of Southern Dobruja, Durankulak is the north-easternmost inhabited place in Bulgaria and the northernmost village of the Bulgarian Black Sea Coast, although the village itself is slightly inland.
 Durankulak lies north of the town of Shabla, with the only places to the north along the coast being the formerly exclusively Czechoslovak camping site Kosmos and the Kartalburun and Sivriburun headlands.
 Durankulak is also the name of the nearby border checkpoint on the Bulgarian-Romanian border; just north of the border is the Romanian seaside resort Vama Veche.

-The village lies on an elevation of 26 metres above mean sea level, on the E87 littoral road, 6 kilometres south of the Romanian border.
+As of 2008, Durankulak has a population of 471 and the mayor is Zyumbyul Medarov.
+The village lies at an elevation of 26 metres above mean sea level, on the E87 littoral road, 6 kilometres south of the Romanian border.
 Durankulak lies 100 km from Varna, 68 km from Dobrich and 60 km from Constanţa.

 The coastal Lake Durankulak is located to the southeast and the Durankulak Swamp or Eagles' Swamp (Орлово блато, Orlovo blato) is to the northeast, towards the Black Sea— the two are connected by an artificial but overgrown marshy canal.
 To the northeast of the village is also the Anna Maria beach that continues up to Sivriburun and the border.
 There is another beach south of the village which extends to Krapets.

 The village has a cultural centre (chitalishte) with a big hall and a small hall, a museum of local history, a small art gallery and a library.
-There are several monuments dedicated to the peasant revolt of 1900 built in the 1970s and 1980s.
+There are several monuments dedicated to the peasant revolt of 1900 dating to the 1970s and 1980s.
 The local Bulgarian Orthodox church was built in 1942.